Zechariah 3 – The Cleansing of Joshua the High Priest

 2. (4-5) Joshua’s iniquity is removed, and is given clean garments.

 a.
-Take away the filthy garments from him: As Joshua the High Priest stood in the presence of the Lord, Satan accused him and on seemingly solid grounds – Joshua was guilty of standing before God in filthy garments.
-Nevertheless, the Lord fixed the problem by cleansing Joshua, taking away the filthy garments and the iniquity they represented.
+Take away the filthy garments from him: As Joshua the High Priest stood in the presence of the LORD, Satan accused him on seemingly solid grounds – Joshua was guilty of standing before God in filthy garments.
+Nevertheless, the LORD fixed the problem by cleansing Joshua, taking away the filthy garments and the iniquity they represented.

 b.
-And I will clothe you with rich robes: Joshua not only enjoys having his iniquity removed, he also is given a positive righteousness – clothed with rich robes.
+And I will clothe you with rich robes: Joshua not only enjoyed having his iniquity removed, he also was given a positive righteousness – clothed with rich robes.
 The thought of being clothed by God in righteousness runs from Genesis (Genesis 3:7 and 3:21) to Revelation (Revelation 7:13-14).

 B. God’s message to Joshua the High Priest.